hannah68/MoodLifter/README.md

 The idea of MoodLifter came to my mind when I wasn't in a good mood.
 I wanted to build an app that tracked the way I felt and allowed me to see how my mood would fluctuate over time.
 I was also looking for advice and helpful materials to keep up my spirits.

 ## How to run it
-- First, run `npm install` to install the dependencies (need node.js for npm)
+- First, run `npm ci` to install the dependencies (need node.js for npm)
 - Finally, run `npm run devstart` to run the app via <a href="http://localhost:3000">localhost<a/>

 ## Tech stack